 - Basil: not only a popular culinary herb for growing in the garden, basil is also said to bring with it love, wealth, luck, and beauty.
 Additionally, basil is thought to contain antidepressant, antiseptic, and antibacterial properties, and may repel flies too.
 It is also thought to help people to achieve financial success with little effort.

 - Honeysuckle: not all honeysuckle vines are weeds, and in addition to the intoxicating fragrance and tasty nectar, honeysuckle is included in the plants that bring good luck.
 It’s also believed to offer protection, too.

 - Jasmine: another plant that produces a lovely aroma is jasmine.
 This plant may also attract love and money when grown in and around the home.
 In fact, jasmine oil is believed to be one of the most powerful aphrodisiacs around.
 Smell is a potent sense.

 - Roses – roses are red, violets are blue and growing roses might bring luck to you.
-Yes, the rose is believed among other thing to attract love, healing and luck.
+Yes, the rose is believed among other things to attract love, healing, and luck.
 Additionally, the different colors associated with roses have specific meanings attached to them as well.